-On June 8 and 13, 1866, a little more than a year after General Robert E. Lee and the Confederate Army surrendered to the Union at Appomattox, Va., the 14th Amendment to the U.S. Constitution passed in both houses of Congress.
-The amendment read in part that "[no] State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of laws."
+On July 9, 1868, a little more than two years after General Robert E. Lee and the Confederate Army surrendered to the Union at Appomattox, Va., the 14th Amendment to the U.S. Constitution was adopted.
+The amendment read in part that "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of laws."
 In the aftermath of the American Civil War, its writers designed the 14th Amendment to give citizenship to recently freed slaves from the South and protect their civil liberties.

 From the 1870s to the end of the 19th century, southern states reinforced a system of white supremacy by legally segregating blacks from whites using legislation.
 These laws became known as Jim Crow laws.
 They imposed mainly three things:

 - The separation of races in public places, including public schools, parks, accommodations and transportation

 - The disenfranchisement (taking away the right to vote) of adult black males through polling taxes, literacy tests and other tricks

 - The banning of miscegenation, or interracial marriage

 On top of this, a culture of brutality and terrorism further separated blacks from whites.
 Vicious, ritual mob violence known as lynching was carried out against southern blacks well into the 20th century, usually by organized white supremacist movements like the Ku Klux Klan.
 All-white juries regularly acquitted anyone accused of committing such a crime.